sammyd/iOS8-day-by-day-book/manuscript/10-playgrounds.md

 ability to quicklook a view in playgrounds really can help here, but that's just scratching the surface of what's possible.

-> __Note:__ Remember throughout this section that at the time of publication, animation of `UIView` in playgrounds was not supported.
-Therefore, in order to see it in action, use the OSX version instead.
-It is very similar code, with a few platform differences (including coordinate system differences).
+W> __Note:__ Remember throughout this section that at the time of publication, W> animation of `UIView` in playgrounds was not supported.
+Therefore, in order to W> see it in action, use the OSX version instead.
+It is very similar code, with a W> few platform differences (including coordinate system differences).

 The sample playground includes a `UIView` subclass called `AnimatingCycloidView`.
 This uses the previously created `Cycloid` class to determine the path of the